ccrazy88/otter-comps/Readme.markdown

    done.
 And then you will be able to show this to all of your friends!
 2. [Working with the repository].
 This is an overview of the commands you will use to interact with the online version of our paper and presentation.

-## LaTeX

-### Some useful rules of thumb:

-1. Split long sentences into several lines so that each line has at most 80 characters.  **This is VERY important, since git works line-by-line.
-Switch to a monospaced font and make sure your window is 80 characters wide!**
-2. Turn off automatic line wrapping of your LaTeX editor.
-3. Do not change line breaks without good reason.
-4. Verify that your code can be compiled flawlessly before committing your modifications to the repository.
-5. Add a meaningful and descriptive comment when committing your modifications to the repository.
-6. Put only those files under version control that are directly modified by the user.  **This has already been done by me (or rather, .gitignore).**

 Goodbye!